JoyalMPaul/Personal-Website/README.md

 ### Teck Stack

- - Django
+ - Django (backend)
+ - HTML / CSS / JavaScript (Frontend)
- -
+ - Gunicorn (deployment library)
+ - Render.com [Free Tier] for deployment and hosting

 ### Extra

 The display for mobile and Ipad screens are still in progress, so I highly recommend veiwing this on a laptop or PC screen.
+Also, Render.com's free tier takes time to deploy so feel free to look at the demo video if you don't want to wait the minute or two it takes to deploy.